AcmeGamers/Amazon-Scrapper/README.md

 # Amazon Scrapper
 A scrapper that scrapps data from amazon links and puts them in a csv file

+## Dependencies
+- Cheerio